pioneerspacesim/Pioneer-Manual/Flying Your Ship.md

 pointing device and (if the pilot has the necessary implants) a neural interface.

+## The heads-up display

+Your ship's main display, which is a transparent panel mounted across your front viewport (or, in an armoured vessel, whichever wall or bulkhead is in front of you).
+Normally, it allows you to see whatever is on teh other side of the viewport, but is capable of rendering any image, or augmenting the outside view, anywher eon its surface.
+Thus, what appears to be the "windshield" of your starship doubles up as an extremely capable HUD, communications output device and entertainment centre.

+It is not recommended that you use this display to show holovids or other distracting material whilst in control of the vessel.

 ## The console

 Your ship comes with the very latest in dynamic console technology.